martinpiper/BombJack/README.md

 ### Raster line schedule

+	Counting from 0 (in computer terms), the first visible display line is 17 and the last visible line is 240, and with the Y border shrink it is 224.

 	_EHSYNC continues its pulses on every line, even when _EVSYNC is low Positive edge of _EHSYNC indicates start of the line Negative edge of _EVSYNC indicates start of the frame